 So why is it essential for your brand in 2021?

 The rule of 7

-The marketing rule of 7 says that a prospective customer has to be exposed to your brand at least 7 times before they actually buy anything from you.
+The marketing rule of 7 says that a prospective customer has to be exposed to your brand.
+An exposure of at least 7 times before they actually buy anything from you.

-That’s what it says, but what it actually means for your brand is that when you develop a content strategy you have to be seen as many times as possible by a prospective buyer to increase your chances of them even stopping to have a look at your post.
+That’s what it says, but what it actually means for your brand is that when you develop a content strategy you have to be seen as many times as possible by a prospective buyer.
+This increases the chances of them even stopping to have a look at your post.

 Now getting in front of one user on Instagram who doesn’t even follow you 7 times without using paid ads is hopeless, and you probably already know that.
 But not if you use an omnipresent content strategy

 Imagine you’re out fishing.
 To catch the most fish, would you toss out one carefully hand-crafted lure or a whole net.